Wehzie/frok/_posts/2023-07-23-paper-circle.md

 Let me know if you would like your name to be hidden.

 - Timen.
 Artificial Intelligence
-- Goncalo.
+- Gonçalo.
 Artificial Intelligence, Education
 - Lisa.
 Physics
 - Laura.
 Psychology
 - Aaron.
 Cognitive Science